Bork114/Triad_Web/content/Triad/Triad/Universe building/Rule Of Three.md

 ## The Start

-The start, ofthen depicted as the Wheel of Fortune
+The start, often depicted as the Wheel of Fortune